emsifa/evo/README.md

 You can check it by running your app with `php artisan serve`, then in your browser, open URL `http://localhost:8000/docs`.

-You should see Swagger UI page with no endpoints.
+You should see Swagger UI page with no endpoints yet.

 #### Add an Example Endpoint